cspablocortez/cspablocortez.github.io/devlogs.md

 author: Pablo E. Cortez
 ---

-These are the development logs (*devlogs*) for ongoing student programming projects.
+This page will be for development logs (*devlogs*) of ongoing student programming projects.